Practising Yoga during pregnancy – Part 1 – Introduction

 Yoga can also alleviate the discomforts caused by pregnancy.
 There are poses to help for sciatic pain, round ligament pain, swelling, heartburn, and yes, even morning sickness.

 Many women begin a life long journey into yoga during pregnancy, finding that returning to yoga is much simpler post-partum than many other fitness activities.
-(Ed: I started yoga soon during my first pregnancy and am still going strong 9 years later, taking only 4 week breaks for the birth of each baby.
+(Ed: I started yoga early into my first pregnancy and am still going strong 16+ years later, taking only 4 week breaks for the birth of each baby.
 I could not recommend it enough!).

 Yoga is the perfect way to stay flexible, create energy, relieve stress and prepare for birth.
 Yoga has increased in popularity in recent years.
 It has been shown to lower blood pressure, improve sleep and digestion, strengthen muscles and joints, and increase flexibility.
 Yoga removes impurities from the body through the breath, sweat, liver, kidneys, and digestive system.
 People who practice yoga regularly report that they feel less stress and more peace in their lives.

 Pregnant women can gain additional benefits from practising yoga: relief from back pain and nausea and increased stamina.
 Yoga is a low-impact exercise that can help expectant moms to stay in shape.
 And the breathing meditations practice in a yoga class really come in handy during labour!

 You have probably already noticed the great changes take place in your body during pregnancy.
 Practising yoga is a great way to slow down mentally and physically and to really appreciate these changes.
 Yoga encourages you to be in the moment — to be fully present.
 It encourages you to listen to your body, to accept it as it is, and to surrender to its sometimes uncomfortable changes.